chris-schmitz/L5SimpleFM/readme.md

 # L5SimpleFM

-L5SimpleFM is a wrapper for the [Soliant Consulting's SimpleFM package](https://github.com/soliantconsulting/SimpleFM).
+L5SimpleFM is a tool wrapped around the [Soliant Consulting's SimpleFM package](https://github.com/soliantconsulting/SimpleFM).
+L5SimpleFM allows you to make declarative queries against a hosted FileMaker database.

-The wrapper has been made specifically for Laravel 5 integration and can be installed via composer from the [packagist repository](https://packagist.org/packages/cschmitz/l5simplefm).
+This tool has been made specifically for Laravel 5 integration and can be installed via composer from the [packagist repository](https://packagist.org/packages/cschmitz/l5simplefm).

 Readme Contents: